 Key Differences Between Custodial Vs. Non-Custodial Wallets

-There’s a few notable differences between custodial and non-custodial wallets.
+There are a few notable differences between custodial and non-custodial wallets.

 Private Key Custody

 The most prominent difference between each wallet type is asset custody.
-An outside third-party manages the private key with a custodial wallet.
+An outside third party manages the private key with a custodial wallet.
 In contrast, non-custodial wallets let users maintain control.
 Non-custodial options are more popular among crypto enthusiasts interested in privacy, self-governance over funds, and the ability to maintain control over their banking experience.

 Types Of Transactions

-Notably, custodial wallet transactions do not appear on the blockchain in real-time, as approval from a central authority must occur beforehand.
+Notably, custodial wallet transactions do not appear on the blockchain in real time, as approval from a central authority must occur beforehand.
 Non-custodial wallet transactions occur instantaneously.